Tonewoods

 Sitka Spruce

 Sitka Spruce is a softwood renowned for its very high stiffness (or strength) to weight ratio, both across-the-grain and along-the-grain, making it a popular all-around choice for guitar soundboards.
 This tree is native to the Pacific coast of North America in forests ranging from Oregon to Alaska and has been measured having heights greater than 300 ft, though trees ranging in height from 140 to 160 ft tall are more common.
 Colors range from off-white to pale yellow and, while being straight grained, variations known as bear claw can be visually stunning.
 With so many guitars being made over the decades having soundboards of Sitka Spruce, this softwood has become something of a benchmark by which other tonewoods are compared.
+With it's wide dynamic range, Sitka can be paired with most any back and side wood.

 • Classification: North American Softwood